isovector/draconian-results/pho.md

 Outdoor personal gatherings (for example, birthday parties or backyard barbecues) are limited to no more than 50 people.

-### ​Organized gatherings

-#### People who are fully vaccinated

-Province-wide indoor and outdoor gathering capacity limits remain in place, with 1 additional requirement:

--   All people must be fully vaccinated and show proof of vaccination

-#### People who are not fully vaccinated

-You can only attend indoor organized gatherings with less than 50 people, or outdoor organized gatherings with less than 100 people.

--   Organizers must collect contact information from all people

-### **Schools**

-Indoor assemblies are limited to 50 people or 2 classes (whichever is larger) in a single space.

-Visitors should be limited to those involved with activities benefiting student learning and well-being.
-For example, teacher candidates, immunizers and meal program volunteers.

-#### Extracurricular school sport events and social activities

-Players, coaches and volunteers on the field of play do not require proof of vaccination.

-Proof of vaccination is not required for spectators at indoor school events with less than 50 people or outdoor school events with less than 100 people.

--   Proof of full vaccination is required for events that exceed these capacity limits

-### Exercise

-Participants and instructors of indoor high intensity group exercise must be fully vaccinated.

-### Sports

-You must be fully vaccinated and show proof of vaccination to:

--   Be a spectator at indoor youth and adult sporting events with more than 50 people
--   Be a spectator at outdoor youth and adult sporting events with more than 100 people
--   Participate in adult group and team sports for people 22 years old or older

 ------------------------------------------------------------------------

 [Review full details on the Interior Health